Homotopy Normal Maps: Preliminaries

 As usual, we denote by $\Delta$ the category of finite ordinals $[n]=(0,\ldots,n)$ with ordinal maps between them.
-Given a category $\mathcal{C}$, a \emph{simplicial object} in $\mathcal{C}$ is a functor $\Delta^{op}\rar \mathcal{C}$ and we denote it by $X_\bullet$ with $X_n$ for its value on $[n]$.
+Given a category $\mathcal{C}$, a \emph{simplicial object} in $\mathcal{C}$ is a functor $\Delta^{op}\rar \mathcal{C}$, and we denote it by $X_\bullet$ with $X_n$ for its value on $[n]$.

 Of special importance to this paper are simplicial objects in $Top$, namely \emph{simplicial spaces}.
-If $X$ is a space, we shall denote the constant simplicial space on it by $X$ when there is no place for confusion.
+If $X$ is a space, we shall denote the constant simplicial space on it by $X$ when there is no risk of confusion.
 An \emph{equivalence of simplicial spaces} (or: simplicial equivalence) is a simplicial map $f:X_\bullet\rar Y_\bullet$ such that, $f_n:X_n\rar Y_n$ is a homotopy equivalence for each $n$.
-Similarly, a \emph{(homotopy) fibration sequence of simplicial spaces} is a diagram of simplicial spaces $F_\bullet\rar E_\bullet\rar B_\bullet$ which is level-wise (homotopy) fibration sequence.
+Similarly, a \emph{(homotopy) fibration sequence of simplicial spaces} is a diagram of simplicial spaces $F_\bullet\rar E_\bullet\rar B_\bullet$ which is a level-wise (homotopy) fibration sequence.

 We will often use a particular class of simplicial spaces introduced in a preprint of \cite{Seg} and originally called `group-like special $\Delta$-spaces'.
 Influenced by the terminology of \cite{Rez} we call them \emph{reduced Segal spaces}; these are defined as follows. \begin{defn} (cf. \cite{Seg})